-When it comes to staining concrete, using a colorful stain looks and works very well for an outdoor concrete patio.
-There are also water-based concrete stains that become the permanent surface color of the concrete, and there are also acid-based stains that react with the surface to change the color.
+A colorful concrete stain looks and works very well for an outdoor concrete patio.
+There are water-based concrete stains that become the permanent surface color of the concrete, and there are also acid-based stains that react with the concrete itself to change the color.

-Water-based concrete stains take less steps than acid stains and usually have more color options to choose from.
+Application of water-based concrete stains requires fewer steps than acid stains. and you usually have more color options to choose from.
 To keep color from fading, add a sealant to the water-based stain after it dries.

 - House Logic: Concrete Painting Basics

 - Quikrete: 2-Part Epoxy Kit Garage Floor Coating

 - Muralo Paints: How to Prepare Concrete Before Painting -- Muralo Painting Tips